Saimoni Tamani

-Saimoni Tamani (born 14 November 1944) is a Fijian former athlete who specialized in running the 400 metres.
+Saimoni Tamani (born 14 November 1944) is a Fijian former athlete who specialized in running the 400 metres (400-meter dash).

-Career
+College years

+Tamani was a track star at Brigham Young University in Provo, Utah.

+Running/Sprinting career

 Tamani won a gold medal in the 1966 South Pacific Games in Noumea.
 He won three gold medals at the 1969 South Pacific Games in Port Moresby.
 At the 1970 Commonwealth Games in Edinburgh, Tamani won the bronze medal in the 400 metres with a time of 45.82 seconds.
 It was Fiji's first medal in athletics at the Commonwealth Games since 1950.
-He was slated to compete at the 1972 Summer Olympics in Munich but suffered a foot injury during the NCAA indoor track season.
+He was slated to compete at the 1972 Summer Olympics in Munich, West Germany, but suffered a foot injury during the NCAA indoor track season.

+Post running career

+In 1973 he moved to the United States, where he worked at a paper mill in Longview, Washington, retiring after 30 years.

 He was inducted into the Fiji Sports Hall of Fame in 1991.

+Personal life

-Tamani was also a track star at Brigham Young University in Provo, Utah.
-A member of the Church of Jesus Christ of Latter-day Saints, Tamani was a resident of Longview, Washington in 1992.
+Tamani is a member of the Church of Jesus Christ of Latter-day Saints.

-Tamani is the assistant varsity track coach in Kalama, Washington.